 So, is human blood shed in elective abortions?
 Yes.
 Is the life lost precious because blood has been shed?
 No, but rather because the life that was lost was made in God’s image.
 Does the deliberate abortion of a human embryo or fetus demand an accounting?
 Yes.
 Their blood cries out to God to be avenged.

-The question that people considering abortion must answer is whether they are willing to risk “bloodguilt” over even a very early abortion.
+The question that people who are considering abortion must answer is whether they are willing to risk “bloodguilt” over even a very early abortion.
 If you have questions about abortion or need help with a pregnancy, please visit our Need Help? web page.

 Next: Can blood be tainted?